xzryxz/kd/src/documents/TheKoreanDemocrats_en.md

 **A Committee of the Truth.**

-The Truth Committee is a highest organisation of this party.
+The Truth Committee is a highest organization of this party.
 Which judges who Korean Democrats truly are and re- examine and study the modern Korean history under the objective and truth commitment of Justice. the Bishop Desmond Tutu and the President Nelson Mandela in the south Africa has done it under courage and consciousness.

 All kinds of law and regulation should be re-examined on the modern situation and principle.

 No Korean should be afraid to be judged.
 Any who is lying and has closed mind to tell the truth shall be a bad person who will have a bad health.
 The person who can tell the truth, and admitted his mistakes or confess what he has done the crimes, he or she will be free from his inner pains psychologically and be healthy.
-We should give up all kinds of inhuman methods to treat the criminal persons and should rehabiterize those criminal for the normal and cleaned citizens or human being to start their new life in the long term.
+We should give up all kinds of inhuman methods to treat the criminal persons and should rehabitarize those criminal for the normal and cleaned citizens or human being to start their new life in the long term.

 Our society should not discriminate any condemned person and support such rehabilitation for the condemned person.
-Through these processes of the judgements under the the truth committee, the Korea shall march to the future for the honest society with firm solidarity.
+Through these processes of the judgements under the truth committee, the Korea shall march to the future for the honest society with firm solidarity.

 In particularly we should re-examine all political prisoners who might be false accused and heavily suffered and also the politicians who did big mistakes politically and still hide his secrete crimes which can be soon found out, since nearly all records of such political crimes and secrets have been well reserved in the secret records.
 Such political crimes shall never be hidden and should be severely punished if not confessed.